Japan Atomic Energy Agency

 Top > Activities > Nuclear emergency trainings > Basic training

-NEAT performs training for emergency responders and officials of the national and local governments involved in nuclear emergency preparedness and response.
+NEAT (Nuclear Emergency Assistance and Training Center) performs training for emergency responders and officials of the national and local governments involved in nuclear emergency preparedness and response.
 This is a part of the technical support activities of NEAT to the official organizations.
-The training course includes the basics of protection of emergency responders themselves from radioactive exposures and contamination.
+The training course includes the basis of protection of emergency responders themselves from radiation exposures and radioactive contamination.

 a photo of basic training